Governance

 Western Region

-Before completing a Waldorf Teacher training through Rudolf Steiner College (San Francisco) under the guidance of Dorit Winter, Christine earned a BA in Linguistics from UC Santa Barbara.
-Christine taught in Waldorf schools in California and Sweden before training in Formative Speech (Sprachgestaltung) and Drama at Artemis School of Speech and Drama (England) with Christopher Garvey.
-She earned a Masters in Communication Studies with an emphasis in Rhetoric (read: classical studies) and Performance at a local university, where she was able to bridge many of her studies and projects to anthroposophical initiatives and concepts.
+Before completing a Waldorf Teacher training through RSC, Christine earned a BA in Linguistics and an AA in English Literature.
+Christine taught in Waldorf schools in California and Sweden before training in the Speech Arts at Artemis School of Speech and Drama in England.
+Later, she earned a MA in Communication Studies where she was able to bridge many of her studies and projects to anthroposophical initiatives and concepts.

-Currently, Christine teaches Communication Studies at her local college and at a nearby university and travels to conferences, Waldorf schools, teacher trainings, and Christian Communities throughout the world to teach speech and drama and lead groups in a variety of themes.
-Christine manages the “for social benefit” company she founded in Ventura, California called Caffrodite Community Collective, which opened just before the corona virus changed our ways of gathering.
-She leads meditations online and volunteers on local boards to continue her passion for fostering the art of community, exploring the many paths of this “art of the future” as Rudolf Steiner called it.
-She is part of the collegium of the Social Sciences Section of the School for Spiritual Science in North America and is the Western Regional Council’s representative on the General Council.
+Currently, Christine teaches university level Communication Studies and travels to anthroposophical communities throughout the world to teach Logodynamics, the spirit-filled Speech Arts work of Marie & Rudolf Steiner, and to lead groups on a variety of themes.
+She also leads meditations online and volunteers on local boards to continue her passion for fostering the art of community, the “art of the future” as Rudolf Steiner called it.
+She is on the collegium of the Social Sciences Section of the School for Spiritual Science in North America and is the Western Regional Council’s representative on the General Council.

 Margaret Runyon,